zdawson-cyber/ai-security-labs/labs/03-ai-governance-control-checker/lessons-learned.md

 - Python is installed and working
 - The report file is not open in another program

+## Test Results

+The AI Governance Control Checker successfully reviewed the sample AI system profile and generated a governance readiness score of 88.63%.

+The system received a readiness level of Strong, but several controls returned Partial results.
+This showed that the checker was able to identify areas where documentation existed but could be improved.

+Partial results included:

+- AI-GOV-002: AI Use Case Documented
+- AI-GOV-007: Logging and Monitoring Planned
+- AI-GOV-010: User Disclosure or Usage Notice Provided

+This helped validate that the tool was not simply passing every control.
+It provided a more realistic governance assessment by identifying documentation gaps and improvement areas.

 ## Portfolio Reflection

 This lab helped me connect cybersecurity, GRC, Python automation, and AI governance.
 It demonstrates how a control-based review process can be applied to AI systems in a way that supports security documentation, audit readiness, and responsible AI usage.